 They include, but are not limited to:

-– Making decisions about career and work, and dealing with school-work-retirement transitions.
+– Making career and work decisions and coping with school-work-retirement transitions.

-– Relationship difficulties, including marital and family difficulties.
+– Difficulties in relationships, including marital and family difficulties.

 – Learning and skill deficits.

-– Stress management and coping with negative life events.
+– Managing stress and coping with negative life events.

 – Organizational problems.

-– Dealing with and adjusting to physical disabilities, disease or injury.
+– Coping with and adapting to physical disabilities, illness or injury.

 – The development of one’s identity.

-– Persistent difficulties with relating to other people in general.
+– Persistent difficulties relating to other people in general.